-Russell Martin directed, wrote, and produced the highly acclaimed documentary Beautiful Faces, filmed in Mexico City, which premiered in 2012.
+Russell Martin directed, wrote, and produced the highly acclaimed and award-winning documentary Beautiful Faces, filmed in Mexico City, which premiered in 2012.
 He is a producer and co-writer of the award-winning documentary film Two Spirits and an award-winning, internationally published author

 of two critically acclaimed novels, The Sorrow of Archaeology and Beautiful Islands, as well as many nonfiction books.
 He has written for Time, the New York Times, New York Times Magazine, and National Public Radio.